You want to prevent or help your financial marriage problems, right? Critical lessons my husband and I learned together + tips to avoid problems.

 Lesson #1: Understand that It’s Not All About You Anymore

 I learned pretty quickly, probably with the help of that preacher (thanks, Pastor Kelly!) that when you sign up for marriage nothing is all about you anymore.
 And this is probably more true when it comes to finances.When you sign up for marriage, nothing is all about you anymore Click To Tweet

 Even if you ‘know’ you have the right answers because you love money and finances and you can see the long-term and you want to get your family there with you…you have to realize that it is their money as well.
 Even if one of you is not working and the other is.
 Even if you decide to not combine finances.

 And if you begrudgingly bring along someone by overriding what they really want, then there are going to be protests and problems down the road.
-Just look at the financial friction we experienced in our marriage as an example.
+Just look at the money imbalances in our own relationship as an example.

 Rule of Thumb: Include your partner in big financial discussions, and also in one or two discussions a year where you hash out the smaller stuff like everyday spending so that you’re both on the same page.
 And no railroading!
 Otherwise resentment will grow.

 Lesson #2: Working on Financial Goals Together Will Make You Stronger as a Couple

 Quickly thereafter, we decided two things: we did not want a long engagement (and ‘long’ to us meant a year or more), and we did not want to start our marriage off in debt.